delfos-juanfdg/gtbump/README.md

 # gtbump
 git tag bump: A simple utility to bump and manage semver git tags and generate Markdown changelogs.

+This is a fork of the original [repo](https://github.com/knadh/gtbump) removing the need of the `v` prefix before tags to better suit the current standard at Delfos.

 ## Install
 ```shell
 pip install gtbump